-- LOS (Loss of Signal) An LOS alarm will be declared after 100 microseconds after the received optical signal level drops below the operational threshold. - OOF (Out Of Frame) Activated by the loss of frame synchronization. - EQ FAIL (Optical Transmitter Alarm) Activated when the Laser Diode current exceeds the threshold, or when optical power level is below the minimum threshold. - CLK REC (Clock Recovery Loss of Signal) - OPT LOS (Optical Loss of Signal) Raised when the Optical receiver fails to detect a signal - OPT AIS (Optical Alarm Indication Signal) Raised when the Optical unit receives an Alarm Indication Signal from the far end.
+- OOF (Out Of Frame) Activated by the loss of frame synchronization. - EQ FAIL (Optical Transmitter Alarm) Activated when the Laser Diode current exceeds the threshold, or when optical power level is below the minimum threshold. - OPT LOS (Optical Loss of Signal) Raised when the Optical receiver fails to detect a signal - OPT AIS (Optical Alarm Indication Signal) Raised when the Optical unit receives an Alarm Indication Signal from the far end.